atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 155
 *
 tfiofe who can inform us; and if we were to live in London one winter, we Should return much improved."
 Improved!
-Yes — improved in vice and folly, I dare say; fo you shall" " where you are."
+Yes --improved in vice and folly, I dare say; fo you shall" " where you are."
 Indeed but they Shall notv said Mrs. Selby : though you take no care ‘‘ of your children, and will not puc them in the way of making their for ; 1, who am their mother;;
 4
 know that it is my duty to introduce them into the world, and to make; them acquainted with polite life."